 The day was so beautiful and the opportunity so prime, that I had to break out a cigar from my the bottom shelf of my humidor.
 The top shelf, easy to get to and visible through the glass top, has my sort of daily smoking, less prime cigars.
 The bottom shelf has the Montecristo Churchills and Oliva Serie V in it.
 And something very special, as well.
 I figured today called for the Graycliff Casillero Privada.
 I bought a mazo of 10 of them a couple months ago.
 They’ve been in the humidor ever since.

 I love Graycliff cigars.
+I frequently try and find an online cigar shop that stocks these bad boys.
 And these promised to be special.
 Casillero Privada, in Spanish, means Private Locker.
 These are the cigars that the famous Graycliff hotel in Nassau keeps locked away for their VIP guests.
 But they released a few mazo’s to be sold publicly earlier this year and when they did I grabbed one without hesitating.

 And I promised the TLP crew a cigar review.
 Perfect excuse to light one of these guys up and see if it lives up to expectations.